Dogeswap Reaches Market Cap of $441,952.96 (DOGES)

-Dogeswap (CURRENCY:DOGES) traded down 39.9% against the U.S. dollar during the 24-hour period ending at 23:00 PM E.T. on September 17th.
-One Dogeswap coin can now be bought for about $22.10 or 0.00046188 BTC on major cryptocurrency exchanges.
-In the last week, Dogeswap has traded 46.4% lower against the U.S. dollar.
-Dogeswap has a total market capitalization of $441,952.96 and approximately $543.00 worth of Dogeswap was traded on exchanges in the last day.
+Dogeswap (CURRENCY:DOGES) traded 39.9% lower against the US dollar during the 24 hour period ending at 23:00 PM Eastern on September 17th.
+Over the last seven days, Dogeswap has traded down 46.4% against the US dollar.
+Dogeswap has a market capitalization of $441,952.96 and $543.00 worth of Dogeswap was traded on exchanges in the last day.
+One Dogeswap coin can currently be purchased for about $22.10 or 0.00046188 BTC on cryptocurrency exchanges.

 - Tether (USDT) traded 0% lower against the dollar and now trades at $1.00 or 0.00002091 BTC.